 Commercial cleaners know their responsibilities, and they are very familiar with each cleaning product that is suitable for almost all kinds of surfaces.
 They know how to apply and use the cleaning chemicals properly.

-Cleaning the surface is the first step before the disinfection begins.
+Before cleaning the surface first know about the electrostatic disinfection.
 Most disinfectants have to sit on the surface for several minutes to kill the virus entirely.
-COVID 19 cleaning should be part of commercial cleaners workflow in times like this to minimize the risk of infection.
+COVID-19 cleaning Sydney should be part of commercial cleaners workflow in times like this to minimize the risk of infection.

 Common Surfaces and Touchpoints for COVID19 Cleaning